RyanMoreyMTU/Research-Project/README.md

 # Classifying Seizure Neonates Based Off Their Background EEG Signals

-This projects goal is to classify if an neonate (newborn infant) is prone to seizures based off the background data of its EEG signals.
+This projects goal is to classify if a neonate (newborn infant) is prone to seizures based off the background data of its EEG signals.

 All the data used in this project was acquired from: https://zenodo.org/records/2547147 It's a data set with 79 EDF files of EEG data.
 For the sake of accuracy, I only used the files that all 3 expert annotators agreed upon as shown in the clinical_infomration file.